Could you imagine a world with self-driving cars or phones which can tell you out loud what the weather is...

 Deep learning is a subset of machine learning or even a technique for realizing it.
 It is the next evolution of machine learning.
 In deep learning processes, systems learn thanks to the exposure to millions of data.
 Deep learning networks have two or more layers of data and do not have to be programmed with criteria in order to define items.
 Going further, DL can automatically discover features that can be used in further classifications.

 The learning process in deep learning is done through a neural network.
 This is an architecture in which the layers are stacked on top of one another.
-Inputs go into a neuron and are multiplied by weight.
+Inputs go into a neuron and are multiplied by the weight.
 Then the result of this multiplication goes to the next layer and creates an input etc. The final layer is the output layer.

 Deep learning is used in text recognition (as well as text to speech), text generation and image classification.